What Is The Difference Between A Cold And The Flu?

-2. Excessive sneezing is indicative of cold than flu.
+2. Excessive sneezing is more indicative of cold than flu.

 3. If you are coughing and have green or yellow phlegm, it is a cold.
 In case of dry cough, it is flu.

-4. Sore throat is mostly indicative of a cold and can sometimes be flu too.
+4. A sore throat is mostly indicative of a cold and can sometimes be flu too.

 5. In case of mild head and body aches, you have a cold.
 But if there are severe pains in all parts of the body, you are suffering from the flu.